 Invoking apps directly in Internet Explorer 10

-The DirectInvoke object in Internet Explorer 10 enables applications to register their MIME types for direct invocation from a URL.
-When Internet Explorer 10 encounters a file type that it doesn't handle natively, it can use a handler application, rather than downloading the file.
+The DirectInvoke object in Internet Explorer 10 enables apps to register their MIME types for direct invocation from a URL.
+When Internet Explorer 10 encounters a file type that it doesn't handle natively, it can use a handler application rather than downloading the file.

-For more detailed information about invoking Windows 8 apps directly, see Invoke applications directly in Internet Explorer 10.
+For more detailed info, see Invoke applications directly in Internet Explorer 10.

 Using link previews

 The link preview feature extends the Windows 8 share experience.
-When a user selects Share from the Charms bar, Internet Explorer 10 generates a link preview—a shared data object that contains enhanced information about the current webpage.
+When a user selects the Share charm, Internet Explorer 10 generates a link preview—a shared data object that contains enhanced information about the current webpage.
 In addition to the page's URL, a link preview includes the title for the webpage, a description, and a thumbnail image.
 To generate this link preview, Internet Explorer 10 looks for specific HTML tags.
 Developers can take advantage of this feature by including any of the supported tags in the site's HTML.
 These supported tags include title tags, description tags, and thumbnail image tags.

-For more detailed information about link previews, see Link previews.
+For more detailed info, see Link previews.

 Connecting a website to a Windows Store app using the Windows Runtime

 Windows Store apps enable you to take a website's experience to the next level.
-Developers can build experiences that are more immersive, beautiful, and better connected to other apps and the rest of Windows.
+You can build experiences that are more immersive, beautiful, and better connected to other apps and the rest of Windows.

-By using the Windows Runtime, developers can deliver features beyond what's possible in a browser alone, such as seamless access to local files and folders, integration with Windows 8 Charms for sharing and search, and interaction with local devices.
+By using the Windows Runtime, you can deliver features beyond what's possible in a browser alone, such as seamless access to local files and folders, integration with Windows 8 Charms for sharing and search, and interaction with local devices.
 Plus, the Windows Store delivers a great user experience for browsing, finding, and buying the apps that users care about.

-For more detailed information about connecting a website to a Windows Store app using the Windows Runtime, see Connect your website to your Windows Store app.
+For more detailed info, see Connect your website to your Windows Store app.

 Adding pinned site notifications

 Windows 8 implements pinned sites by using tiles on the Start screen.
 When a user clicks the tile of a pinned site, the site opens in Internet Explorer 10.
-Developers must provide several pieces of information to correctly implement pinned site notifications in Windows 8, including the location of a web service to poll for notifications, an up-to-date XML file to reflect current badge state, and the frequency with which updates should occur.
+For this to happen, several pieces of information are needed, including the location of a web service to poll for notifications, an up-to-date XML file to reflect current badge state, and the frequency with which updates should occur.

-For more detailed information about implementing pinned site notifications in Windows 8, see Pinned site notifications in Windows 8.
+For more detailed info, see Pinned site notifications in Windows 8.

 Internet Explorer 10 for IT Pros